 Dahi Vada Masala

-Dry roast 1 tbsp Coriander Seeds, 1 tbsp Cumin Seeds, 8-10 Dry Red Chillies, 1 tsp Black Peppercorns, 2 inch Cinnamon and 2-3 Black cardamom until slightly browned and fragrant.
+Dry roast 1 tablespoon Coriander Seeds, 1 tablespoon Cumin Seeds, 8-10 Dry Red Chillies, 1 teaspoon Black Peppercorns, 2 inch Cinnamon and 2-3 Black cardamom until slightly browned and fragrant.

 Cool and grind to make a smooth powder.